giordano/Cuba.jl/docs/index.rst

 Optional Keywords
 '''''''''''''''''

-All other arguments required by Cuba routines can be passed as optional keywords.  ``Cuba.jl`` uses some reasonable default values in order to enable users to invoke integrator functions with a minimal set of arguments.
-Anyway, if you want to make sure future changes to some default values of keywords will affect your current script, explicitely specify the value of the keywords.
+All other arguments required by Cuba integrator routines can be passed as optional keywords.  ``Cuba.jl`` uses some reasonable default values in order to enable users to invoke integrator functions with a minimal set of arguments.
+Anyway, if you want to make sure future changes to some default values of keywords will not affect your current script, explicitely specify the value of the keywords.

 Common Keywords
 ~~~~~~~~~~~~~~~

 These are optional keywords common to all functions:

-- ``userdata`` (type: ``Ptr{Void}``, default: ``C_NULL``): user data passed to the integrand
+- ``userdata`` (type: ``Ptr{Void}``, default: ``C_NULL``): user data passed to
+  the integrand
 - ``nvec`` (type: ``Integer``, default: ``1``): the maximum number of points to
   be given to the integrand routine in each invocation.
 Usually this is 1 but
   if the integrand can profit from e.g. Single Instruction Multiple Data (SIMD)